custardcream98/utility-class-components/README.md

 `;
 ```

-You also can use nested array.
+You can also use nested arrays.

 ```ts
 const Container = utld.div`